expressjs/cors/README.md

 });
 ```

-You can also enable Pre-Flight across-the-board like so:
+You can also enable pre-flight across-the-board like so:

 ```
 app.options('*', cors()); // include before other routes